ambaker1/aisc-csv/README.md

 # aisc-csv
-CSV files for the AISC Shapes Database
+CSV files extracted from the AISC shapes database MS Excel spreadsheet, separated into US and SI versions.